gitter-badger/efesto/README.md

 gunicorn efesto:app
 ```

-## Making actual requests
+## The first request

-Efesto only allows authenticated users to make requests.
-By default, all users
+Efesto only allows authenticated users to make requests, so first authenticate
-have no permissions, except for the administrators.

-Use the /auth endpoint to get a authentication token.
-Note that this is a timed token that will expire after some time.
-If you want
-a non-expiring token, use an eternal token.
+yourself using the /auth endpoint.
+You will receive an access token that
+should be sent in the Auth header.

 ```
 POST http://myhost.com/auth
 username=myuser&password=mypasswd

-# {'token':'someverylongtoken'}
+{'token':'someverylongtoken'}
 ```

-Then, use the token to authenticate with HTTP Basic, sending the token as
-username.
+Now that you have a token, you can make requests!
+For example, to get a list
+of users:

 ```
 GET http://myhost.com/users
 Authorization: Basic anystring:someverylongtoken

 # [ ... list of users ]
 ```